Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Medical Conditions in Dogs That Cause Aggression

-It is an unfortunate fact that often dog owners feel compelled to give up on their canine friend as soon as he displays aggressive behaviors by either giving him away, or worse, surrendering him to a shelter or permanently solving the problem by putting him down.
-Yet, there are cases where aggressive behaviors in dogs can be traced down to unforeseen medical conditions.
-What owners therefore may perceive as out of the blue, unprovoked aggressive attacks, can be instead attributed to something as justifiable as it can be from a dog's perspective: pain.
+Unfortunately, many dog owners feel compelled to give up their canine friend as soon as he displays aggressive behaviors—either by giving him away, or worse, surrendering him to a shelter or permanently solving the problem by putting him down.

-This is why it is imperative to have a dog seen by a veterinarian right before calling a behaviorist or sending the dog to a trainer.
+This is why it is imperative to have a dog seen by a veterinarian right before calling a behaviorist or sending the dog to a dog trainer.
 Indeed, reputable dog behaviorists should ask for proof of a medical exam before seeing the dog.
-A dog behaviorist will never be able to fix a dog acting aggressively because of an underlying medical problem!
-Following are some medical conditions known to cause aggressive behaviors in dogs.
+A dog behaviorist will never be able to successfully fix a dog acting aggressively because of an underlying medical problem!

 Medical Causes of Dog Aggression